-In 1982, Charles Blair Macdonald persuaded 30 Chicago business associates to contribute $10 (a princely sum at the time) for the development of a 9-hole golf course.
+In 1982, Charles Blair Macdonald persuaded 30 Chicago business associates to contribute a mere ten dollars (a princely sum at the time) for the development of a 9-hole golf course.
 This particular course will eventually become the Downers Grove Golf Course.

 Also in 1895, Lucy Barnes won the very first U.S. Women’s Amateur Championship, an essential event in the history of golf in America.